 Casting Crowns, Waiting On The Night To Fall

-Received this little note to Mr Trudeau in the email today, appears to have been going around since at least 2014 according to SNOPES .
+Received a little note to Mr Trudeau in the email today, appears to have been going around since at least 2014 according to SNOPES .
 This item has the same flavor usually found at “Being LIberal“.
 Maybe the same shills are writing for more than one master?
 Would not be all that surprising.

 Subject: A Female Physician in Munich, Germany